Hassan1278/DynaLR/README.md

 If you use this repository, please cite:

-Hassan Al Subaidi. *DynaLR++PID: A Dynamic Learning Rate Optimizer with Memory and PID Feedback*.
+Hassan Al Subaidi. *DynaLR: A Dynamic Learning Rate Optimizer using PID Feedback*.
 Zenodo, 2025. https://doi.org/10.5281/zenodo.16328686